Reeveo/MyScribe/DEVELOPMENT_PLAN.md

 # Development Plan: MyScribe MVP (PySide6)

 ## Overview
-This plan outlines the actionable steps to deliver the MVP for MyScribe, a personal AI dictation desktop tool, using PySide6 (Qt for Python).
-The plan is derived from the PRD and focuses strictly on MVP features.
+This plan outlines the actionable steps to deliver the MyScribe application, a personal AI dictation desktop tool, using PySide6 (Qt for Python).
+The plan is derived from the PRD and covers both MVP (Phase 1) and advanced (Phase 2) features.

 ---